 - Empower employees to advance their skills development.

-- Create a corporate culture characterized by openness, honesty and straightforward communication.
+- Create a corporate culture characterised by openness, honesty and straightforward communication.

 - Ensure a strong culture of feedback where daily feedback is encouraged.